Youth + Social Change through Youth Policy-Makers

 - “Youth Participation in Local Government” by MSRC

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in policy-making in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth policy-making in your community or organization, contact us.